TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ## J7200 Port Configuration {#ethfw_j7200_port_cfg}

 All the four MAC ports of CPSW5G are enabled by default in Ethernet Firmware for J7200 SoC.
-These are the four QSGMII MAC ports in QSGMII (QpENet) daughter board.
+These are the four QSGMII MAC ports in QSGMII (QpENet) expansion board.

 Two MAC ports are configured in MAC-only mode and allocated for A72 (Linux) and Main R5F Core 1 (RTOS) usage.
 The remaining two MAC ports are configured in switch mode.